cmayer/MitoGeneExtractor/README.md

 Since in the presence of conflicting sequences the assembly of mitochondrial genes often fails (e.g. if Numts are present), we recommend to mine mitochondrial genes from reads rather than assemblies.
 We have seen examples where the extraction from assemblies worked equally well as the extraction from unassembled reads and we have seen cases where the extraction from unassembled reads was successful, but failed for the assembly.

-List of use cases:
+## List of use cases:
 - Mine mitochondrial protein-coding genes across a broad taxonomic range from sequencing libraries (genomic and transcriptomic Illumina and PacBio read data sets have been successfully tested).
 - Mine plastome protein-coding genes from sequencing libraries (matK or rbcL successfully tested).
 - Mine prokaryotic genes from assemblies.
 (Not tested, but in principle, all genes which can be directly translated into amino acid sequences can be reconstructed with MitoGeneExtractor)
-- Mine/excise protein-coding genes from whole genome or transcriptpome assemblies (successfully tested), which is is often simpler than referring to the annotation (if one is available at all).
-Note, that in this case the accuracy of the extracted sequence depends on the assembly and that this is not the primariliy intended use case of MitoGeneExtractor.
+- Mine/excise protein-coding genes from whole genome or transcriptome assemblies (successfully tested), which is often simpler than referring to the annotation (if one is available at all).
+If raw reads are available, it is recommended to use these as input rather than an assembly of the reads.
+We saw example for which a reconstruction from quality trimmd reads was successful while it failed completely when using the assembly.

+## List of input sources that have been tested successfully:
+- Short reads such as reads from the Illumina platform.
+- Long reads from the PacBio platform.
+(Tested on a small number of libraries.
+See the supplementary materials of the publication for details.)
+- Whole mitochondrial genomes
+- Assemblies of transcriptomes.
+(We recommend to use sequencing reads if available.)
+- Assemblies of genomes, if the contigs are not too long.
+Contigs with a length of the mitochondrial genome can easily be handled.
+(We recommend to use sequencing reads if available.)

+## List of input sources for which did not work:
+- Long reads from MinIon, Oxford Nanopore (Tested on a small number of libraries.
+See the supplementary materials of the publication for details.)

 ## Authors of the publication:
 - Marie Brasseur, ZFMK, Bonn, Germany